New Jersey Route 21: Route description

-Route 21 and County Route 508 head along the west bank of the Passaic River, passing by the New Jersey Performing Arts Center.
-County Route 508 splits from Route 21 by heading east on Bridge Street, crossing the Passaic River, and Route 21 continues north, passing by the former site of Bears & Eagles Riverfront Stadium.
-After passing under NJ Transit's Montclair-Boonton Line/Morris & Essex Lines and interchanging with Interstate 280, the route intersects County Route 506 Spur (Clay Street).
-Past the intersection with 3rd Avenue, Route 21 becomes a six-lane freeway.
-After about a quarter mile, the northbound side swings under the southbound side and the freeway becomes a double-decker, passes by Mt.
+Route 21 and CR 508 head along the west bank of the Passaic River, passing by the New Jersey Performing Arts Center.
+CR 508 splits from Route 21 by heading east on Bridge Street, crossing the Passaic River, and Route 21 continues north, passing by the former site of Bears & Eagles Riverfront Stadium.
+After passing under NJ Transit's Montclair-Boonton Line/Morris & Essex Lines and interchanging with I-280, the route intersects with Clay Street (CR 506 Spur).
+Past the intersection with 3rd Avenue, Route 21 becomes a six-lane freeway again.
+After about a quarter mile, the northbound side swings under the southbound side and the freeway becomes double-decker, passes by Mt.
 Pleasant Cemetery, and returns to single-decker configuration.
-It then interchanges with Chester Avenue/Riverside Avenue with a southbound exit and northbound entrance before passing over Norfolk Southern's Newark Industrial Track line.
+It then interchanges with Chester Avenue and Riverside Avenue with a southbound exit and northbound entrance before passing over Norfolk Southern Railway's Newark Industrial Track line.
 Route 21 comes to a northbound exit and southbound entrance for Grafton Avenue and Mill Street; this interchange actually connects with the original McCarter Highway, a street that retains this name and acts as a service road to Route 21 for a few blocks in this area, near several industries.
-Route 21 briefly becomes a double-decker freeway again past the latter interchange and passes under Norfolk Southern's Boonton Line, before crossing into Belleville at the Second River crossing.
-The freeway features a southbound exit for Mill Street and a northbound exit for Route 7 and County Route 506 (Rutgers Street/Belleville Turnpike) as it passes by houses on the left side of the freeway.
+Route 21 briefly becomes a double-decker freeway again past the latter interchange and passes under Norfolk Southern Railway's Boonton Line, before crossing into Belleville at the Second River crossing.
+The freeway features a southbound exit for Mill Street and a northbound exit for Rutgers Street/Belleville Turnpike (Route 7 and CR 506) as it passes by houses on the left side of the freeway.
 Route 21 features an interchange with Main Street that has a southbound exit and an entrance in both directions.
 It enters Nutley where the freeway interchanges with County Route 646 (Park Avenue), continuing north through residential areas along the Passaic River.